apnarm/ftp2http/README.md

 HTTP Basic Authentication
 -------------------------

+FTP login authentication can be performed via HTTP requests, using HTTP basic authentication.
+Set one or more **authentication_backend** entries in the configuration file, and then ftp2http will perform requests to check the FTP login details.
+Login details are accepted if a URL returns a 2xx response.

-Authentication can also be used on the HTTP URL.
-By enabling **http_basic_auth** in the configuration file, ftp2http will reuse the FTP username and password for HTTP basic authentication.
-Of course, the HTTP URL will need to be set up with the same accounts as your ftp2http server.
+File uploads themselves can also use HTTP basic authentication.
+By enabling **http_basic_auth** in the configuration file, ftp2http will reuse the FTP login details for HTTP basic authentication when sending uploaded files to the target URL.